koakh/NodeTypeScriptDockerodePoc/README.md

 # README

-A minimal typescript starter, with env-cmd, ts-node-dev, some scripts and nothing more...
+A minimal typescript starter, with env-cmd, ts-node-dev, and dockerode starter playground